aws-samples/serverless-test-samples/python-test-samples/apigw-sqs-lambda-sqs/README.md

 The [integration test](tests/integration/test_api_gateway.py) setup determines the [API endpoint](tests/integration/test_api_gateway.py#L56).

-The [integration test tear-down](tests/integration/test_api_gateway.py#L79) is not cleaning any data from the queues, it is recomanaded before running any tests to verify (via the console) that the SQS queues are empty, and if not, you can purge the existing messages and perform clean up.
+The [integration test tear-down](tests/integration/test_api_gateway.py#L108) removes any data injected for the tests and purges each queue in case they have messages inside them.

 To run the integration test, create the environment variable "AWS_SAM_STACK_NAME" with the name of the test stack, and execute the test.